cookiecutter-openedx/cookiecutter-openedx-devops/doc/README.rst

               global_root_domain=ADD-YOUR-ROOT-DOMAIN \
               global_aws_route53_hosted_zone_id=ADD-YOUR-HOSTED-ZONE-ID \

-After reviewing the cookiecutter's initial outut you'll quickly get a general idea of what additional options you want to add to this basic patter in order to acheive your desired results.
+After reviewing the cookiecutter's initial outut you'll quickly get a general idea of what additional options you want to add to this basic pattern in order to acheive your desired results.

 Project Identifiers
 -------------------